 A long-term care (LTC) center is a post-acute facility that treats patients for extended periods of time.
 This can include palliative care as well as rehabilitation.
 These facilities generally serve patients who are elderly or experience complications from treatments and procedures.

 Examples of long-term care facilities include assisted living facilities (ALFs), skilled nursing facilities (SNFs), hospices, and home health agencies (HHAs).
 While ALFs, SNFs, and hospices are facility types, HHAs are agencies that send nurses and other care providers to a patient’s residence for treatment.
-Additionally, though many of these providers offer long-term acute care, they primarily focus on treatment of chronic illnesses and activities of daily living (ADLs).
+Additionally, though many of these providers offer long-term acute care, they primarily focus on the treatment of chronic illnesses and activities of daily living (ADLs).

 Why should you target doctors at long-term care facilities?